Logiqx/gps-details/docs/general/aliasing/README.md

 ![intro_1](img/intro_1.png)

-The graph below clearly shows that Motion # 801 @ 1 Hz is affected by [aliasing](https://en.wikipedia.org/wiki/Aliasing).
-The aliasing occurred because the frequency of the swinging arm exceeded the [Nyquist rate](https://en.wikipedia.org/wiki/Nyquist_rate) of 0.5 Hz.
+The graph below clearly shows that Motion # 801 @ 1 Hz is affected by aliasing.
+The aliasing occurred because the frequency of the swinging arm exceeded the [Nyquist frequency](https://en.wikipedia.org/wiki/Nyquist_rate) of 0.5 Hz.

 Note: The amplitude for Motion #801 is slightly greater than Motion #825 because it was being worn on the hand, whereas #801 was on the forearm.